cnhahn/Nano-TypeChecker/README.md

 ```

 Finally, use `apply` to implement the function `extendSubst`,
-which extends a substitution with a new type assignment:
+which extends a substitution with a new type project:

 ```haskell
 extendSubst :: Subst -> TVar -> Type -> Subst